-The Company may make discretionary profit sharing contributions that will be contributed to eligible employees' Plan accounts based on the Company's achievement of specified performance metrics.
-For the year ended December 31, 2020, the Company made a \$58.8 million discretionary profit sharing contribution to the Plan, which was remitted to the Plan in February 2021.
+For the year ended December 31, 2020, the Company made a \$58.8 million discretionary profit sharing contribution to the Plan, which was remitted in February 2021.
+This amount is included in employer contributions receivable in the statement of net assets available for benefits at December 31, 2020.